jeremyletang/rust-sfml/README.md

 This command build rsfml, the examples, and the documentation.

-You can build them separatly too.
+You can also build them separatly:

 ```Shell
 > make rsfml